severalnines/docs/administration.rst

 ..
 Note:: cmon-controller is a transition package for clustercontrol-controller.
 You can omit it from the command line if you previously didn't have cmon-controller package installed.

 3) Upgrade the CMON database for ClusterControl controller.
 When performing an upgrade from an older version, it is compulsory to apply the SQL modification files relative to the upgrade.
-For example, when upgrading from version 1.2.6 to version 1.2.10, apply all SQL modification files between those versions in sequential order:
+For example, when upgrading from version 1.2.8 to version 1.2.11, apply all SQL modification files between those versions in sequential order:

 .. code-block:: bash

 	mysql -f -h127.0.0.1 -ucmon -p cmon < /usr/share/cmon/cmon_db.sql
-	mysql -f -h127.0.0.1 -ucmon -p cmon < /usr/share/cmon/cmon_db_mods-1.2.6-1.2.7.sql
-	mysql -f -h127.0.0.1 -ucmon -p cmon < /usr/share/cmon/cmon_db_mods-1.2.7-1.2.8.sql
 	mysql -f- h127.0.0.1 -ucmon -p cmon < /usr/share/cmon/cmon_db_mods-1.2.8-1.2.9.sql
 	mysql -f -h127.0.0.1 -ucmon -p cmon < /usr/share/cmon/cmon_db_mods-1.2.9-1.2.10.sql
+	mysql -f -h127.0.0.1 -ucmon -p cmon < /usr/share/cmon/cmon_db_mods-1.2.10-1.2.11.sql
 	mysql -f -h127.0.0.1 -ucmon -p cmon < /usr/share/cmon/cmon_data.sql

 ..
 Attention:: Importing ``cmon_db.sql`` and ``cmon_data.sql`` is required on each upgrade.
 Importing ``cmon_db_mods`` is relative to the previous version.